documentationfor yFiles for HTML 3.0.0.3

 GraphEditorInputMode and GraphViewerInputMode support notifications for left and right mouse or stylus clicks and double clicks, as well as taps and double taps on items.
 This support is a convenience extension built on top of the lower-level events provided by ClickInputMode.
 ClickInputMode, however, can still be useful if you want to handle clicks and taps regardless of whether they happen on an item or not.

 yFiles for HTML supports different pointer types: mouse, touch, and stylus.
 Unless stated otherwise, this documentation applies to all three types.
-For better readability, the term "click" includes mouse and stylus clicks and touch taps.
+For better readability, the term "click" includes mouse and stylus clicks as well as touch taps.
 Similarly, the term "left button" refers to the left mouse button, the primary touch device, or a stylus contact.

 There are no special events on GraphEditorInputMode, GraphViewerInputMode, or ClickInputMode which report middle mouse clicks.
 Instead, you have to use the clicked, item-clicked, or item-double-clicked event and check by means of its arguments if the middle button triggered the event.